-The fair value of the contingent consideration as of March 31, 2018 related to acquisitions in the first quarter and fourth quarters of 2017 of approximately \$1,000 and \$2,233, respectively.
-The estimated amount recorded as of March 31, 2018 is the remaining unpaid contractual amount for the first quarter 2017 acquisition and approximately 51% of the contractual amount for the fourth quarter 2017 acquisition.
-The fair value of the consideration was estimated based on a probability assessment of attaining the targets as of March 31, 2018.
+The fair value of the contingent consideration as of June 30, 2018 related to the acquisition in the fourth quarter of 2017 amounted to approximately \$2,233.
+The estimated amount recorded as of June 30, 2018 is approximately 51% of the contractual amount.
+The fair value of the consideration was estimated based on a probability assessment of attaining the targets as of June 30, 2018.